snotskie/ttrpg/md/endeavored.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Work</th>
         <td>If you begin your turn on or next to an Objective button, use your Action Die to perform the Objective button's Check.
 On a success, add <b>X</b> Scheme buttons at the first positions at or above the Objective button's position without one already.
-Then remove the Objective button if every position from the button to the next Objective or Escape button has a Scheme button on it.</td>
+Then remove the Objective button if every position from it to the next Objective or Escape button has a Scheme button.</td>
       </tr>
     </tbody>
   </table>